Browns’ Josh Gordon ‘humbly’ returns after health absence

 With Gordon, the Browns could have one of the league’s most talented receiving groups.
 They signed three-time Pro Bowler Jarvis Landry, drafted Florida speedster Antonio Callaway and are excited about the progress Rashard Higgins has made this season.

-Cleveland also has interest in former Dallas star receiver Dez Bryant.
-He visited the team this week, and the sides remain in discussions about a possible contract.
+Cleveland also has interest in receiver Dez Bryant.
+The former Dallas star visited the team this week, and the sides remain in discussions about a possible contract.

 More AP NFL: https://apnews.com/tag/NFL and https://twitter.com/AP_NFL